TheTechRun/Simple-i3/README.md

 bash install.sh
 ```

-Use the *install.sh* script that will install just the config files, fonts, icons, and themes.
+Use the **install.sh** script that will install just the config files, fonts, icons, and themes.

 ### You can download the install script and make it executable or just copy and paste in terminal.
-Be sure to Backup any configs and files that these might replace.
+Be sure to Backup any configs and/or files that these might replace.

 ### <ins>OPTIONAL (Recommended) App install: <ins>
- The *app-install.sh* will install the *Optional Dependencies* and *Apps* (mentioned in the sections above) on debian based systems using apt.
+ The **app-install.sh** will install the *Optional Dependencies* and *Apps* (mentioned in the sections above) on debian based systems using apt.
 You will need to run this script as sudo.

+After running the **install.sh**, this simple command will run the **app-install.sh**:

+`sudo ~/.scripts/app-install.sh`

+Be sure to pay attention to the prompts and reboot.

  *Alter this script to work with your distro (dnf, pacman, etc) as you like.*

-## <ins>Keybinds (See i3 config):<ins>
+## <ins>Some Keybinds (See i3 config):<ins>
 **$mod = Super Key**

 **Control+Shift+T** = Theme Switcher